sphinx-gallery/sphinx-gallery/doc/advanced.rst

        import mymodule
        # We use a list to collect references to image names
        image_names = list()
-       # The `image_path_iterator` is created by Sphinx-gallery, it will yield
+       # The `image_path_iterator` is created by Sphinx-Gallery, it will yield
-       # a path to a file name that adheres to Sphinx-gallery naming convention.
+       # a path to a file name that adheres to Sphinx-Gallery naming convention.
        image_path_iterator = block_vars['image_path_iterator']

        # Define a list of our already-created figure objects.